L3MON4D3/LuaSnip/DOC.md

 For LuaSnip, a variable `VARNAME` is `unknown` when `env.VARNAME` returns `nil` and `unset` if it returns an empty string.

-Consider this when adding env-variables which might be used in LSP snippets.
+Consider this when adding environment variables which might be used in LSP snippets.

 # Loaders